sanjaybh/aircode_api_shopping/docs/en/src/about/faq.md

 ## How to connect with webhooks of other systems? {#how-to-connect-webhook}

 Each deployed cloud function generates a URL address, accessed directly via HTTP.
 You can paste this address into the webhook of the corresponding system so that when a relevant event occurs, the system will send an HTTP request to this address.

+## Can Cloud Functions Be Called by Scheduled Tasks? {#scheduled-tasks}

+Yes, AirCode provides a simple way to configure scheduled tasks to call cloud functions without the need to write Cronjob expressions.
+Refer to [Scheduled Tasks](/guide/functions/scheduled-tasks).